 At the other extreme, perhaps, Napa Valley Vintners’ primary consumer event is well-known to many winedrinkers: “Our primary consumer initiative is Auction Napa Valley, the world’s most celebrated charity wine event,” Says Reif, “The majority of our other programs and activities are targeted to members of the trade.”
 The contrast between their two major events illustrates the difference.
 “Auction Napa Valley is an event for wine consumers that was established with the goal of leveraging the worldwide reputation of Napa Valley wines to enhance the wellbeing of the Napa County community.”
 In addition to its marketing value, it’s also a charity event that’s enabled them to give more than $150 million to the Napa Valley community.
 Their signature trade event works differently.
 “Premiere Napa Valley was started to highlight Napa Valley’s spirit of quality and innovation to members of the wine trade.
 At the same time, it provides operating funds that support our mission.”

 Whether addressing the trade, winedrinkers, or both, two general trends have emerged over the past ten years in the wine industry’s marketing efforts.
 One is the focus on price point.
 There are plenty of individual brands that try to position themselves as not just good values, but as cheap -- in this regard, the under $10 range is quite competitive -- but nowadays few regional organizations do.
 The focus is instead on quality, uniqueness, and premium wines, and/or on clarifying that “good value” doesn’t mean cheap, it means a good quality-price-ratio.
-With South Africa, the wines often outperform at the $15-20 range, for example, which is the fastest growing price point in the country, and Wine Spectator pointed out last year that the average price for a 90+ point South African wine was around $40 -- lower than every other country mentioned there.
+With South Africa, the wines often outperform at the $15-20 range, for example, which is the fastest growing price point in the country, and Wine Spectator pointed out not long ago that the average price for a 90+ point South African wine was around $40 -- lower than every other country mentioned there.
 Great values, but not cheap wine.